-This series of annual reports for Indiana began with the 1961 water year with a report that contained only data relating to the quantities of surface water.
-For the 1964 water year, a similar report was introduced that contained only data relating to water quality.
-Beginning with the 1975 water year, the report format was changed to the present format, in one volume, data on quantity and quality of surface and ground water.
+The annual series of Water Data Reports for Pennsylvania began with the 1961 water-year report and contained only data relating to quantities of surface water.
+With the 1964 water year, a companion report (part 2) was introduced that contained only data relating to water quality.
+Beginning with the 1975 water year, the report was changed to three volumes (by river basin), with each volume containing data on quantities of surface water, quality of surface and ground water, and ground-water levels.

-Prior to introduction of this series and for several water years concurrent with it, water-resources data for Indiana were published in U.S. Geological Survey Water-Supply Papers.
-Data on stream discharge and stage; and on lake or reservoir contents and stage, through September 1960, were published annually under the title "Surface-Water Supply of the United States."
-Stream discharge and stage data were published in four compilation reports (through the 1950, 1951-60, 1961-65, and 1966-70 water years).
-Data on water quality, temperature, and suspended sediment for the 1941 through 1970 water years were published annually under the title "Quality of Surface Waters of the United States," and water levels for the 1935 through1974 water years were published under the title "Ground-Water Levels in the United States."
-The above mentioned Water-Supply Papers may be consulted in the libraries of the principal cities of the United States and may be purchased from U.S. Geological Survey, Branch of Information Services, Box 25286, Denver, CO 80225-0286.
+Prior to the introduction of this series and for several years concurrent with it, water-resources data for Pennsylvania were published in U.S. Geological Survey Water-Supply Papers.
+Data on stream discharge and stage, and on lake or reservoir contents and stage, through September 1960, were published annually under the title "Surface-Water Supply of the United States," which was released in numbered parts as determined by natural drainage basins.
+For the 1961-70 water years, these data were published in two 5-year reports.
+Data prior to 1961 are included in two reports: "Compilation of Records of Surface Waters of the United States through 1950," and "Compilation of Records of Surface Waters of the United States, October 1950 to September 1960."
+Data for Pennsylvania are published in Parts 1, 3, and 4.
+Data on chemical quality, temperature, and suspended sediment for the 1941-70 water years were published annually under the title "Quality of Surface Waters of the United States," and ground-water levels for the 1935-74 water years were published annually under the title "Ground-Water Levels in the United States."
+The above mentioned Water-Supply Papers may be consulted in the libraries of the principal cities of the United States and may be purchased from the U.S. Geological Survey, Information Services, Box 25286, Denver, CO 80225.